-10 11 The outcome of the SQRA will give insights in the Critical to Low-risk areas/ processes.
+The outcome of the SQRA will give insights in the Critical to Low-risk areas/ processes.
 Critical processes should be tested as soon as possible, at least focus on the happy flow in an early testing stage, for example SIT.
 In many big SAP programs, multiple SIT cycles are planned, divide the risk classes over the several SIT cycles (see picture) and add negative flows for Critical risk classes as well.
 When the happy flows are successfully tested, they can be nominated for (manual) Regression Test Suite and for Automated (Regression) Testing.
-Per cycle, expand the Regression Test and
+Per cycle, expand the Regression Test and Automation Suite.

-- Test Suite and for Automated (Regression) Testing.
-Per cycle, expand the Regression Test and - 13 Automation Suite. - 14 During UAT, the focus shift to E2E scenarios and processes Vertical and Horizontal (see LO21) and - 15 all risk classes are involved in these processes as the process steps can be linked to each other as a - 16 chain. - 17 Control mechanisms (quality gates, indicators and metrics) must be in place after each cycle to - 18 reflect insight in status and quality and be input for Go/No Go decisions.
+During UAT, the focus shift to E2E scenarios and processes - Vertical and Horizontal (see LO21) and all risk classes are involved in these processes as the process steps can be linked to each other as a chain.

+Control mechanisms (quality gates, indicators and metrics) must be in place after each cycle to reflect insight in status and quality and be input for Go/No Go decisions.

-1 6.5.
+6.5.
 SAP Test Strategy

-- 2 The SAP Test Strategy and SAP Test Plan may be described in a combined document or in separate - documents.
-There is a strong relationship between the SAP Test Strategy and SAP Test Plan, both - 4 cover specific elements for testing SAP.
+The SAP Test Strategy and SAP Test Plan may be described in a combined document or in separate documents.
+There is a strong relationship between the SAP Test Strategy and SAP Test Plan, both cover specific elements for testing SAP.
 Both topics are part of the Generic SAP Test Approach.
-SAP - 5 PRACTICES UP (see chapter 6.5.1) is a great starting point to define the SAP Test Strategy. - 6 Keep in mind, the SAP Test Strategy is part of the SAP Project and should not act independently.
-It - 7 must be within SAP project boundaries and methodologies.
-For different types of SAP Projects - 8 (implementation, a rollout or an upgrade) different elements can be applicable for the SAP Test - 9 Strategy.
+SAP PRACTICES UP (see chapter 6.5.1) is a great starting point to define the SAP Test Strategy.

+Keep in mind, the SAP Test Strategy is part of the SAP Project and should not act independently.
+It must be within SAP project boundaries and methodologies.
+For different types of SAP Projects (implementation, a rollout or an upgrade) different elements can be applicable for the SAP Test Strategy.

-- 10 The SAP Test Strategy is derived from:
+The SAP Test Strategy is derived from:

 - SAP PRACTICES UP

 - Test basis (like User Stories, Process Flows, Functional Docs)

 - SAP Quality Risk Analysis (LO13)